RoPieee/roon-on-wine/README.md

-# roon-on-wine
-# Running Roon with Wine on Linux
+# Running Roon on Linux with Wine

 This script makes it possible to run Roon on Wine.
 It creates a separate Wine instance in a folder; this is required for Roon.